mdrideout/junjo-server-deployment-example/README.md

 cp .env.example .env
 ```

-Open `.env` in your editor and replace `your-super-secret-key` with a new key.
+Open `.env` in your editor and replace `your_secret_key` with a new key.
 You can generate one with the following command:

 ```bash
 openssl rand -base64 48